-Once a student is offered a site for the practicum, the student is expected to accept and follow through with all onboarding requirements.
-Students who decline their site placement without an appropriate reason will be moved to the bottom of the placement list and will be marketed for placement only after all other students for that semester have secured placement.
-Declining a site puts the student at risk for not being placed in the requested semester.
+Once a student is offered a site for their practicum experience, the student is expected to accept and follow through with all onboarding requirements.
+Students who decline an offer are not guaranteed another offer will be made from another organization that interviewed them.
+Declining a site puts the student at risk for not completing the practicum course and will need to be added to the next available semester waitlist.